-Starting with the Winter ’23 release, we will formally announce CRMA Dataflows end-of-life as part of our official release notes, which will start a 15-month clock that will give you a window to ramp the usage of Dataflow’s replacement.
-After this 15-month period which will conclude in March 2024, the Dataflows product will no longer be supported and will be marked as deprecated.
+Once the CRMA Dataflow end-of-life is formally announced as part of the official release notes a 15-month clock will staty that will give you a window to ramp the usage of Dataflow’s replacement.
+After this 15-month period which will conclude, the Dataflows product will no longer be supported and will be marked as deprecated.
 The dataflows will continue to run, but it’d be at your own risk, and it won’t be supported if it doesn’t work.

 What can I do now to start preparing my org for migrating dataflows to recipes?

 First and foremost, start building new use-cases in Recipes.
 If you’re working on a new project, take some extra time to try to implement it in Recipes and get comfortable.
 One of the best ways to do that is with our new Convert Dataflows to Recipes (Beta) tool.